t3knoid/ansible/README.md

 ## Roles

 Roles documentation are available in docs/roles.
-A README.md file serves as an index to the roles.
-The role index is also available in roles/README.md.
+A [README.md](roles/README.md) file serves as an index to the roles.
 Roles documentation is generated using the [generate_role_docs.py](scripts/generate_role_docs.py).
 This is automatically executed in GitHub whenever code is commited using GitHub actions.
 This process is documented in [generate_role_docs.md](docs/scripts/generate_role_docs.md).

 ## Playbooks

 Roles documentation are available in docs/playbooks.
-A README.md file serves as an index to the playbooks.
-The playbook index is also available in playbooks/README.md.
+A [README.md](playbooks/README.md) file serves as an index to the playbooks.
 Playbook documentation is generated using the [generate_playbook_docs.py](scripts/generate_playbook_docs.py).
 This is automatically executed in GitHub whenever code is commited using GitHub actions.
 This process is documented in [generate_playbook_docs.md](docs/scripts/generate_playbook_docs.md).

 ## Inventory

+Inventory documentation are available in docs/inventory.
+A [README.md](inventory/README.md) file serves as an index to the inventories.
+Inventory documentation is generated using the [generate_inventory_docs.py](scripts/generate_inventory_docs.py).
+This is automatically executed in GitHub whenever code is commited using GitHub actions.
+This process is documented in [generate_inventory_docs.md](docs/scripts/generate_inventory_docs.md).

 ## Filter Plugins

+The filter plugins folder contains user defined Ansible filter plugins.
+Each filter plugin is documented in the docs/filters folder.

 ## Scripts

+This folder contains scripts that are used in GitHub workflows or called from playbooks.
+Each script is documented in the docs/scripts folder.